aidenvalentine/FFMPEG-Transcode-Clips/README.md

 ## Installation
 1. Download [FFMPEG binaries](https://www.gyan.dev/ffmpeg/builds/) and save the /bin folder (containing ffmpeg.exe, ffprobe.exe, and ffplay.exe) to **C:\bin**.
 1. [Add `C:\bin` to PATH environment variable on system](https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/).
-1. **EDIT** then double-click **Add Context Menu - process-master.reg** to create a new Context Menu option when you right-click on a video file, to render it using our process-masters.bat and other batch files.
+1. **EDIT** then double-click `/Add Context Menu - process-master.reg` to create a new Context Menu option when you right-click on a video file, to render it using our process-masters.bat and other batch files.

 ## Tips
 1. Save these files to the **fastest** hard drive on your PC for best I/O performance, NVME is recommended.